jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - Covered in user story: 22

-#### Change password auto log out
+#### Change password cancellation

-The change password auto log out feature is used to log a user out if when trying to change password invalid entry of the current password occurs.
+The change password cancellation feature is used to cancel a password change when invalid entry of the current password occurs.
 This will provide a level of security for users who may leave a logged in account un attended.

 <details>
 <summary>Security log out image</summary>